Female House candidate ends campaign after sexual harassment accusations

 Her announcement came just after the Kansas City Star reported that it had asked her about a 2005 federal lawsuit in which a former employee of hers at LabOne, a medical diagnostics company, alleged she sexually harassed him and then fired him from the company after he rebuffed her advances.

 Ramsey, who'd been executive vice president of human resources at the company at the time, denied the accusations.
 Funkhouser filed the suit against LabOne, not against Ramsey, alleging in court documents that the company "allowed to exit a sexually hostile working environment."
-The company settled the suit in 2006.
+The company settled the suit in 2006, the Star reported.

 News of Ramsey's withdrawal from the race was first reported by the Kansas City Star.